 Improving the already good LectroFan Micro

-Since Adaptive Sound Technologies, Inc. took LectroFan into their fold, they’ve been busy improving the already popular designs.
-I recently reviewed the LectroFan Evo, for example, which had several welcome changes.
+Since the company Adaptive Sound Technologies took LectroFan into their fold, they’ve been busy improving the already popular designs.
+I previously reviewed the LectroFan Evo, for example, which had several welcome improvements to the LectroFan Classic.

-And with the LectroFan Micro 2, their engineers have once again done an admirable job of taking on board criticisms of the original version and making it even better.
+With the LectroFan Micro 2, their engineers have once again done a good job of taking on board criticisms of the original version and making it even better.

-Let’s take a closer look at why I like this little sound machine so much.
+So, let’s take a more in-depth look at why I like this little sound machine so much.

 The good points